The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: Main results

 To this end, we define $\xi_{n, \psi, \kappa}$ by

 We then have:

 This equivalence follows immediately from the following identities

 We are then reduced to study the typical value of the minimax problem \eqref{eq:XiDef}.
 Notice that this problem is convex in $\btheta$, concave in $\blambda$, and linear in the Gaussian random matrix $\bX$.
 We use Gordon's Gaussian comparison inequality \cite{Gordon88} (and in particular a refinement due to Thrampoulidis, Oymak, Hassibi \cite{ThrampoulidisOyHa15}) to study the asymptotics of $\xi_{n, \psi, \kappa}$.
-From a technical viewpoint, the most challenging step amounts to proving existence and uniqueness of the solution of the equivalent Gordon's problem.